A Wide-area, Low-latency, and Power-efficient 6-DoF Pose Tracking System for Rigid Objects: Experiment and Results

 The overall work space is shown in Figure\,\ref{fig:curvature_errors}, which additionally depicts an overlaid work space ($190,000~cm^3$ of OTS (Polaris Vicra, NDI\,\citep{ndi}).
-To measure the static accuracy, the UR5 robot is programmed to cover the entire defined work spaces by a $10~cm$ interval for each dimension in 3D, while we collect data (${\bf \hat{Q}}$, $^b{\bf \hat{R}}_o$).
-The ground truth of distance between any two samples can directly be computed from the actual Cartesian coordinates of UR5 end-effector.
+To measure the static accuracy, the UR5 robot is programmed to cover the entire defined work spaces by a $10~cm$ interval for each dimension in 3D, while we collect data (${\bf \hat{Q}}$, $^b{\bf \hat{R}}_o$). \yhk{Over 400 samples are taken at each grid point.
+958 grid points are used for {\it the large area}, 740 grid points are used for {\it the large + narrow area}, and 176 grid points are used for {\it the sweet-spot}.} The ground truth of distance between any two samples can directly be computed from the actual Cartesian coordinates of UR5 end-effector.

 Table\,\ref{tab:static} shows the static position error; ${\bf \hat{Q}}$ computed by Equation\,\eqref{eq:q} including $^b{\bf \hat{R}}_o$ and ${\bf P}_i$.
 As the static orientation $^b{\bf \hat{R}}_o$ error does not change over distance, we separately report the static accuracy of the orientation ($^b{\bf \hat{R}}_o$) at the last row.
 Overall, the position errors ($95\%$ CI) of our proposed system are computed to be $0.925~mm$, $1.934~mm$, and $2.254~mm$ for three different sizes of work space, respectively, and our orientation error of (0.059$^\circ$) is superior to OTS using passive markers.
 Based on the report\,\citep{wiles04accuracy}, the static position error of Polaris Vicra is $0.462~mm$ ($95\%$ CI Table~2 of \citep{wiles04accuracy}), while the orientation errors is $0.713^\circ$ ($95\%$ CI) in an ideal setting.